 3. Our Use of Personal Data.
 Calero may use personal data in various ways.
 Among other things, we use personal data to: provide products and services to you and respond to other requests that you have; update and expand our records with new information and analyze our records to identify potential customers; evaluate the frequency, duration, and patterns of usage of our website to improve the user experience; and contact you with tailored advertising for products and services that may be of interest to you.
 When required by applicable law (e.g., the GDPR as applied to Data Subjects in the EU), we will only send to you marketing information by e-mail if you expressly provide to us consent for us to do so.
 If necessary, we also may use your personal data in order to comply with applicable laws and for our legitimate purpose of protecting our legal rights, for example, in connection with legal claims, compliance, regulatory, or investigative purposes.

 5. Security.
 Calero uses administrative, organizational, technical, and physical safeguards to protect your personal data.
-For example, Calero’s hosted solutions maintain personal data on secure servers located in secure data centers.
+Calero’s hosted solutions maintain personal data on secure servers located in secure data centers.
 Calero will take reasonable precautions to protect personal data in its possession from loss, misuse and unauthorized access, disclosure, alteration and destruction.
 Personal data stored on these servers is protected by firewalls restricting access and requires login ids and passwords to access the information.
+Calero limits access to personal data to those persons in our organization or contractor’s organization that have a specific business purpose for maintaining and processing such personal data.
+Any individuals who are granted access to personal data will have been made aware of their responsibilities to protect the security, confidentiality, and integrity of that data and will have been provided training and instruction on how to do so.
 We require our partners to use appropriate security measures.

 6. Retention of Personal Data.
 Calero will retain personal data while we have a justifiable business need to do so, unless a longer retention period is required or permitted by law (such as tax, legal, accounting, or other purposes).
 For example, if you are a customer, we will keep your personal data for the duration of the contractual relationship you or your company has with us and after the end of that relationship for as long as necessary to perform the functions set forth above or to comply with legal obligations.
 When we have no justifiable business need to process your personal data, we will either delete or anonymize it, or if this is not possible, we will securely store your personal data and isolate it from any further processing until deletion is possible.